 If you have chosen Kazanlak for your vacation, you appeared in a place with a very unique history.
-Feel the spirit of ancient Thracian kings, battels for freedom from Ottoman’s domination, and rise and fall of communism.
+Feel the spirit of ancient Thracian kings, battels for freedom from Ottoman domination, and the rise and fall of communism.
 Take a tour around!

 Well, once in Kazanlak you really must see Buzludzha.
 No matter the connection to the hated communist regime it is an astonishing building.
 I know you wanna go in.
 I am sorry to say it’s really not possible.
 What you can see is how big actually is a spaceship, how weather and vandals can destroy it in only a few years, a beautiful view, wild horses and if you are lucky even birds of prey.
 The weather is very tricky there and significantly colder than in Kazanlak, be prepared for everything.

 Another must-see thing is the Monument of Freedom so-called Shipka tower that celebrates the victory over Ottoman domination.
 It’s quite a long story.
 500 years of occupation, wars, and rebellion left a lot of monuments, museums, and other reminders.
 Here on the peak Bulgarians with the help of the Russian army beat up a much bigger number of Turkish soldiers between 1877-78.
 You can learn more about the war from the exposition inside the tower (the entrance is 3 BGN) or/and on the website of the Shipka Museum.